alongubkin/filebox/README.md

 The protocol is defined in [pkg/protocol/messages.go](pkg/protocol/messages.go).

-### Header
+### Message Structure

-All messages in Filebox's protocol start with the following header:
+All messages in Filebox's protocol look like:

     type Message struct {
         MessageID  uint32